MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD06_DEMO.md

 ```
 8. In the Solution Explorer pane, under DataAnnotationsExample, expand **Controllers**, and then click **HomeController.cs**.

-9. In the **Details** action code block, select the following code.
+9. In the **Details** action code block, locate the following code.

   ```cs
       return View(person);